betancourt-ncs/melody/README.md

 - **`SF001`/`SF002`/`SF003` were verified against constructed fixture commits**, not organically occurring ones.
 - **Not checked:** whether one proposed approach is simpler than another, whether an abstraction is "just a wrapper," and other rules that require judging intent rather than counting something.
 See `PROJECT.md` for the full future-checks list and the reasoning behind each exclusion.

+## Is it working?

+Each pillar is doing its job if you can verify that:

+- **Melody flags an assumption before code ships, not after** — a silent format or library choice gets timely caught, not neglected after mistakes have been made
+- **A complexity rating backs up "this is complicated," instead of a guess** — the score and the branches that produced it are both shown
+- **Only what the diff actually deleted gets flagged** — untouched code never shows up in a finding
+- **A "fix" only passes review if its test actually fails on the old, broken code** — not just on the new one

 ## Built for the Miami AI Hackathon

 Built with [Mel](https://openmel.dev) on September 18–19, 2026, for the Agentic Engineering track.

+- Update: This project received an Honorable Mention award 😎 ⭐️

-`evidence/runlog.md` is the honest build record — every task, every bug, every point where Mel needed correction.
-Two entries worth reading: the `GD001` `diff_ref` convention bug, where the check's own unit tests passed green while it was silently broken through the real CLI path (the exact failure mode `GD001` exists to catch), and the `TC002` evidence-tier conflict, where the type system's `proven`-requires-a-command rule forced a design decision mid-build.
+Check out `evidence/runlog.md` for my honest build record — every task, every bug, every point where Mel needed correction.
+If you don't want to read every single entry, here are two entries I think are worth reading: the `GD001` `diff_ref` convention bug, where the check's own unit tests passed green while it was silently broken through the real CLI path (the exact failure mode `GD001` in my tool exists to catch).
+Also, the `TC002` evidence-tier conflict entry, where the type system's `proven` rule forced a design decision mid-build, which correctly awaited my judgment before choosing which approach to take.